OASIS (Online Analytical Statistical Information System):

 Community Health Status Reports and Related Resources:

 OHIP provides a variety of publications intermittently.
-These and information related to data integration for local health assessment are found on our Community Health Planning Resources page.
+These and information related to data integration for local health assessment are found on our Reports and Resources page.

 The Office of Health Indicators for Planning (OHIP) leads the population health assessment component of the Georgia Department of Public Health (DPH).
 The primary purpose of OHIP is to provide valid and reliable local evidence about the health status of the population of Georgia.
 The evidence of health status and other health related phenomena provided by OHIP helps direct the Department's policies and actions and serve the public at large.